The Most Extensive Lingopie Review [Full Feature Breakdown]

 All the languages except Japanese, Russian, and Chinese currently have the Learning through songs feature.

-This feature allows you to use your favorite Netflix shows to learn a language.
+This feature allows you to use your favorite Netflix and Disney Plus shows to learn a language.

-If you like the idea of learning Spanish through La Casa de Papel (Money Heist) or the dubbed version of Stranger Things, you’ll really enjoy this feature.
+If you like the idea of learning Spanish through La Casa de Papel (Money Heist), or the dubbed versions of Stranger Things or The Mandalorian, you’ll really enjoy this feature.

 It works just like watching any other show in Lingopie’s catalog, with all the different language learning tools available.

-Note that Lingopie doesn’t have all Netflix shows, but a selected portion of the Netflix catalog.
-This is because they create their own subtitles to ensure they closely match the audio (since Netflix’s target language subtitles and audio often differ quite a bit).
+Note that Lingopie doesn’t have all shows on the platforms, but selected portions of the Netflix and Disney Plus catalogs.
+This is because Lingopie create their own subtitles to ensure they closely match the audio (since target language subtitles and audio often differ quite a bit).

-Lingopie uses a Netflix Chrome extension, but what’s handy about it is that you can launch and manage all Netflix shows directly from Lingopie.
+Lingopie uses a Chrome extension (Safari extension also available) for these platforms, but what’s handy about it is that you can launch and manage all Netflix and Disney Plus shows directly from Lingopie.

-Lingopie has a host of language learning features that help you learn languages using its content.
+Lingopie has a host of language learning tools that help you learn languages using its content.

 Interactive dual-language subtitles